microsoft/live-share/docs/use/vscode.md

 That's it!
 The server on the port you specified will now be mapped to each guest's localhost on the same port (unless that port was already occupied)!

 If the port is already in use on the guest's machine, a different one is automatically selected.
-Fortunately, as a guest you can see a list of currently shared ports (by name if specified) by pressing **Ctrl+Shift+P** or clicking on the session state status bar item and selecting "Access Shared Server".
+Fortunately, as a guest you can see a list of currently shared ports (by name if specified) by pressing **Ctrl+Shift+P / Cmd+Shift+P** or **clicking** on the session state status bar item and selecting "Access Shared Server".
 Selecting one copies it to the clipboard.

 ![VS Code access local server](../media/vscode-access-shared-server.png)<br />

 Note that *guests cannot* control which ports on the host's machine are shared for security reasons.

-To **stop** sharing a local server as the host, pressing **Ctrl+Shift+P** or clicking on the session state status bar item and selecting "Stop Sharing Local Server".
+To **stop** sharing a local server as the host, pressing **Ctrl+Shift+P / Cmd+Shift+P** or **clicking** on the session state status bar item and selecting "Stop Sharing Local Server".
 If there is more than one, select the port you want to stop sharing.

 ![VS Code stop sharing server](../media/vscode-stop-sharing-server.png)<br />